Dandd6541/safetravels/README.md

 ## :diamond_shape_with_a_dot_inside: Getting Started

-To begin, Sign-up with us, Log-In and let your journey begin.
-Once Logged in, click on any of the links of desire to begin your "Safe Travel".
+To begin, Sign-up with us, Log-In to let your journey begin.
+Once Logged in, click on any of the links of desire to begin your "SafeTravel".
 The COVID-19 data, which is uploaded on this application, is being updated weekly, as we are trying to offer the most up to date COVID-19 related information.

 * Check out Safe Travels!
 * https://safe-travels-p3.herokuapp.com/